 MEDinART Creator and Director: Vasia Hatzi, PhD Geneticist

-In collaboration with the Embassy of Belgium in Athens and Andreas Syggros Museum in Athens-Greece, MEDinART co-organised “500th Birthday Celebration of Andreas Vesalius“ on 17th of December 2014: a multi-dimentional event of Medicine and Art dedicated to the great Flemish physician and artist, Andreas Vesalius.
+2. 500th Birthday Celebration of Andreas Vesalius, Athens-Greece.
+In collaboration with the Embassy of Belgium in Athens and Andreas Syggros Museum in Athens-Greece, 17th of December 2014.
+A multi-dimentional event of Medicine and Art dedicated to the great Flemish physician and artist, Andreas Vesalius.
 The event included private tour in Andreas Syggros Museum (Athens-Greece) and Fabrica Vitae contemporary art exhibition, film projections, book presentation (“In Search of Andreas Vesalius: The Quest for the Lost Grave” by Theo Dirix), Renaissance music concert and talks from distinguished speakers.
+Event Video.

 In Interalia Magazine: Online magazine dedicated to Art, Science and Consciousness.
 Editor-in-Chief: Richard Bright, Founder and Director of The Interalia Centre.